absurdly-nerdly/tools-public/.roo/rules-orche-global/rules.md

     *   Data Validation: Combine UI checks with direct data verification using `firebase-emulator-mcp` or `firebase-mcp` tools to confirm underlying state changes.
     *   Custom Project Scripts: If the project has specific verification scripts.
     Explicitly define the tool, command, and comparison logic in the OG validation steps.
-*   **Visual Validations:** Use `playwright_screenshot` + `any-vision-mcp` when robust methods are insufficient or impractical for verifying the specific change (e.g., complex layout shifts, graphical element verification).
-Clearly justify its use in the OG Execution Notes or Validation step description, and provide specific requirement for pass/fail logic.
+*   **Visual Validations:** Use `playwright_screenshot` + `any-vision-mcp` *only* when robust methods are insufficient or impractical for verifying the specific change (e.g., complex layout shifts, graphical element verification).
+Clearly justify its use in the OG Execution Notes or Validation step description.
 *   **Concise Instructions:** For tool-based steps (like Playwright MCP), describe the action using abbreviated steps (e.g., `Use Playwright MCP: playwright_navigate to {URL}, then playwright_screenshot named '...'`) rather than including the full tool XML.
 *   **Context Limit Handling:** If `Current Context Size (Tokens)` exceeds 200,000 tokens, use `ask_followup_question` immediately.
     *   **Question:** "❗WARNING: CONTEXT SIZE = {token-count} TOKENS❗ Exceeding limit.
 How should we proceed?"